Origin and extent of the opacity challenge for atmospheric retrievals of WASP-39 b: Conclusion

 \facilities{JWST}

 \software{\texttt{emcee} \citep{emcee}, \texttt{tierra} \citep{niraula2022_Nature} }

-\acknowledgments P. Niraula acknowledges help from Ana Glidden and general retrieval discussions led by Dr. Luis Welbanks on WASP-39 b retrievals.
+\acknowledgments P. Niraula acknowledges \textbf{help from general discussion on retrievals with Ana Glidden and group discussions led by Dr. Luis Welbanks}.
+This work is based on observations made with the NASA/ESA/CSA JWST.
+The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
+These observations are associated with program JWST-ERS-01366.
+Support for program JWST-ERS-01366 was provided by NASA through a grant from the Space Telescope Science Institute.
 The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing (HPC, database, consultation) resources that have contributed to the research results reported within this paper.